Solar Payback Calculator

 A solar panel system only generates savings by displacing electricity you would otherwise buy from the grid.
 Without an EV, your system offsets your home electricity bill, which is typically 800 to 1,200 kWh per month for an average American household.
 With an EV, you add another 250 to 400 kWh per month of electricity demand that solar can offset instead of purchasing from the utility.
 That is a meaningful increase in annual savings that directly shortens the payback period.

 Consider a 7 kW system in California costing $20,000.
-Without an EV, it might generate $1,800 in annual savings, producing an 11-year payback.
-With an EV driven 35 miles per day, savings jump to roughly $2,400 per year, cutting payback to about 8 years.
+Without an EV, it might generate $1,800 in annual savings, producing a 12-year payback (post-25D).
+With an EV driven 35 miles per day, savings jump to roughly $2,400 per year, cutting payback to about 9 years.
 Over 25 years, the difference in cumulative profit can exceed $15,000.

 The Rate Escalation Factor